AnahiEspindola/PelletierEtAlPNAS/ReadMe.txt

 This is the README file for the Supplmentary Data and Scripts associated to Pelletier et al. "Predicting plant conservation priorities on a global scale".
 Here, we explain what each file represents, and the structure of the repository.

-The root contains a series of folder and one general file.
+The root contains several folders and one general file.

 ~~~~~~~~~~~~~~~~~~~~
 Folders: